sadoe3/sadoe3.github.io/_posts/Fundamentals/Programming Languages/C++/C++_Primer/2023-12-13-primer-chapter15.md

 Base classes ordinarily should define a `virtual` destructor even if they do no work
 - because the destructor of the derived class is called only if the destructor of base class is `virtual` if you call `delete` operator to the compound type to the base class which points or refers to the object of the derived class
 - the order of destruction is same as usual (reverse of construction)
-    1. the object of the derived class call's its destructor to be destroyed
+    1. base class's destructor calls its **direct** derived class's destructor
+        - if the derived class has also its derived class, then this call chain keeps going just like construction
-    2. it executes its function body and its implicit destruction phase happens to destroy the members of its part
+    2. the function body of the destructor of the derived class is executed
+    3. the derived part is destroyed
-    3. then, it calls its **direct** base class's destructor
+    4. then, it calls its **direct** base class's destructor
-    4. this iteration keeps going until it reaches the root of the hierarchy
+    5. this iteration keeps going until it reaches the root of the hierarchy

 ### Respecting the Base-Class Interface
 Although it may be possible for the derived class to access to the implementation part of the base class, it should use the interface part of the base class only